Ribosomal protein SA: Function

 Laminins, a family of extracellular matrix glycoproteins, are the major noncollagenous constituent of basement membranes.
 They have been implicated in a wide variety of biological processes including cell adhesion, differentiation, migration, signaling, neurite outgrowth and metastasis.
 Many of the effects of laminin are mediated through interactions with cell surface receptors.
 These receptors include members of the integrin family, as well as non-integrin laminin-binding proteins.
 The RPSA gene encodes a multifunctional protein, which is both a ribosomal protein and a high-affinity, non-integrin laminin receptor.
-This protein has been variously called Ribosomal protein SA; RPSA; LamR; LamR1; 37 kDa Laminin Receptor Precursor; 37LRP; 67 kDa Laminin Receptor; 67LR; 37/67 kDa Laminin Receptor; LRP/LR; LBP/p40; and p40 ribosome-associated protein.
-Ribosomal protein SA and RPSA are the approved name and symbol.

 The amino acid sequence of RPSA is highly conserved through evolution, suggesting a key biological function.
-It has been observed that the level of RPSA transcript is higher in colon carcinoma tissue and lung cancer cell lines than their normal counterparts.
-Also, there is a correlation between the upregulation of this polypeptide in cancer cells and their invasive and metastatic phenotype.
-Multiple copies of the RPSA gene exist; however, most of them are pseudogenes thought to have arisen from retropositional events.
-Two alternatively spliced transcript variants encoding the same protein have been found for this gene.